davidmarble/virtualenvwrapper-win/README.rst

 ``workon [<name>]``
     If *<name>* is specified, activate the environment named *<name>* (change the working virtualenv to *<name>*).
+If a project directory has been defined, we will change into it.
 	If no argument is specified, list the available environments.

 ``deactivate``
     Deactivate the working virtualenv and switch back to the default system